BENEFITS OF MEMBERSHIP

-- Approved advertising contractors for the Government of Canada i.e.: Cossette and ACART
+- Advertising contractors approved by the Government of Canada ie: Cossette and ACART

-- QCNA effectively monitors and develops important media lists and planning tools to ensure members are actively and appropriately represented.
+- The QCNA monitors and develops major media lists and planning tools to ensure that its members are active and properly represented.

-- QCNA employs a full-time Advertising Coordinator who ensures members are represented on these cost guides and approved media lists and tools.
-The advertising coordinator serves as the primary liaison between the agency of record, clients and member publications to ensure accurate and effective placement*.
+- QCNA employs full-time coordinator who ensures that members are represented by cost guides and approves media lists and tools.
+The advertising coordinator acts as a primary liaison between agencies, clients and members publications to ensure efficient and accurate placement. *

-- Membership in QCNA provides access to a recognized and accepted low cost program for verified circulation (CMCA), a critical element of national and local advertising placement.
-Verified circulation is mandatory for admissibility to the publications assistance program or provincial community media assistance program.
+Membership in the QCNA offers access to a recognized and accepted program to measure readership (CMCA), a critical element in the national and local advertising placement.

-- Membership provides access to the AWSOM digital newspaper archiving and electronic subscription service as well as to readership and audience research services such as COMBASE.
+- Membership provides access to digital archives of AWSOM newspapers and a digital entry for research services readership and audience such as COMBASE.

 Professional Development and Education

-QCNA develops and works with key industry partners to deliver high caliber sessions on sales, technology and production, editorial and legal issues for all platforms.
+- The QCNA develops and works with key industry partners to deliver sales training, technologies and production, editorials and in relation to legislation on any platform information.

-In addition, QCNA delivers regular email bulletins highlighting critical industry developments.
-Our consistently updated website, QCNA.ORG provides members and the public with easy access to important information about our newspapers including specs, data and rates, local, provincial, and national industry events, and scheduled education opportunities.
-The QCNA office employs an experienced and skilled staff that is available to assist members at short notice in real time.
+- In addition, the QCNA regularly sends e-bulletins with emphasis on critical developments in the industry.
+Our website QCNA.ORG is constantly updated and allows members and the public to have easy access to important information about our newspapers, including data and prices, local events, provincial and national opportunities and learning opportunities.
+The QCNA's committed, experienced and qualified staff are available to assist members on short notice and in real time.

 The QCNA "Better Newspapers Awards", conference and gala